erobillard/TheDesignPattern/README.md

 # TheDesignPattern
-Methodologies and Design Patterns

-The Pattern of Design / A Pattern Grammar
+The Pattern of Design, or A Pattern Grammar

 True design patterns create living things.
 Design patterns are generative.